Skip to Content

 But you should throw some at your party to get your party guests excited.

 Open a window and have your guests stand under it.
 This could be a second story window, if you’re being safe, or just a first floor window.
-Throw Mardi Gras beads, coins, or whatever you like to your party guests.
+Throw Mardi Gras beads towards your guests that they can then wear as a colorful necklace.

 Masks are a huge part of Mardi Gras.
 But, you might be wondering, “Why do people wear masks for Mardi Gras?”